l-ramirez-lopez/resemble/README.md

 You can also download the [binary (.zip) file from here](https://github.com/l-ramirez-lopez/resemble/blob/master/Installers/resemble_1.0.zip?raw=true) or the [source file (.tar.gz) from here](https://github.com/l-ramirez-lopez/resemble/blob/master/Installers/resemble_1.0.tar.gz?raw=true).
 Remeber you should have R>3.0.0.
 Supose you downloaded the binary file to 'C:/MyFolder/', then you should be able to install the package as follows:

-First, if you do not have the following packages installed, you shoudl install them first
+First, if you do not have the following packages installed, you should install them first
 ```
 install.packages('Rcpp')
 install.packages('RcppArmadillo')